-- 1 From the Home screen, tap Apps and then tap Contacts to open your contacts. - 2 Scroll through the contact list or tap the Search contacts box and enter the first letter(s) of the contact you want to call.
+- 1 From the Home screen, tap Contacts Let to open your contacts. - 2 Scroll through the contact list or tap the Search contacts box and enter the first letter(s) of the contact you want to call.
 You can also tap a letter along the right side of the screen to access names starting with the chosen letter. - 3 In the list that is displayed, tap the contact you want to call. - 4 In the Contact Info screen, tap the phone number you wish to call.